phpMussel/phpMussel/_docs/readme.vi.md

 ###6. <a name="SECTION6"></a>SỰ LỰA CHỌN CỦA CẤU HÌNH
-The following is a list of variables found in the `phpmussel.ini` configuration file of phpMussel, along with a description of their purpose and function.
+Sau đây là một list of variables found in the `phpmussel.ini` configuration file of phpMussel, along with a description of their purpose and function.

 ####"general" (Category)
 General phpMussel configuration.